edbosisto/t20-tipping/README.md

   - Custom form to take user tips.
 Not used in final deployment.
 ###### models.py
   - Relational database models.
-    - Team, Venue, Match, Tip, Score
+    - Team, Venue, Match, Tip, Score.
+See Database below for more information.
 ###### serializers.py
   - Serializers for Team, Venue, Match models.
 Not used in final deployment.
 ###### urls.py